 Its red design on the sides actually symbolizes a phoenix rising from the ashes imitating how Lin Dan’s worst year was 2018, and he rose back up to win the 2019 Malaysia Open.
 Unfortunately, it does seem like Lin Dan cannot maintain his phoenix status after losing in the 2019 World Championships and other tournaments… but it does make for a cool story.

-If you would like to play with what Lin Dan is playing:
+If you would like to play with Lin Dan’s badminton racket:

 I’m surprised that I couldn’t actually find information on which badminton racket Lin Dan used in 2018.
 I actually found pictures where I can zoom into the racket, but I have not seen anything like it.